Explaining excitable population dynamics in bark beetles: From life history to large, episodic outbreaks: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Micah Brush and Antonia Musso for insightful discussions; and Xiaoqi Xie for obtaining the Biosim data (Figs. \ref{fig:year_weather} \& \ref{fig:summer_weather}.
+We would like to thank Micah Brush for insightful discussions; and Xiaoqi Xie for obtaining the Biosim data (Figs. \ref{fig:year_weather} \& \ref{fig:summer_weather}).
 This research was funded through a grant to the TRIA-FoR Project to ML from Genome Canada (Project No. 18202).